Learn how to freeze strawberries so you can enjoy them all year long! Whole strawberries, halved, or chopped, this easy method works for all of them.

 The only catch is, how can you save those strawberries for LATER when the price goes back up?

-My go-to option is the easiest and cheapest option – let me show you just how to freeze strawberries!
+My go-to option is the easiest and cheapest option – let me show you exactly how to freeze strawberries!

 First off, before we start freezing strawberries, we’re assuming that you’ve already exhausted the list of let’s-make-everything-strawberry.

-- Or how about strawberry lemonade kombucha? (no idea what kombucha is?
-It’s fermented tea that’s SUPER healthy for you – here’s how you can make it at home for CHEAP!)
+- Or how about Strawberry Lemonade Kombucha? (no idea what kombucha is?
+It’s a fermented tea that’s SUPER healthy for you – here’s how you can make it at home for CHEAP!)

 - Definitely in ALL THE SMOOTHIES (by the way – I wrote a book on smoothies!)

-- Now’s a great time consider dehydrating strawberries too, especially for strawberry chocolate granola.
+- Now’s a great time to consider dehydrating strawberries too, especially for Strawberry Chocolate Granola Clusters.

 Once you’ve eaten more strawberries than your kids and you’ve got the dehydrator going to use later as well, that’s when you can tackle freezing strawberries whole or sliced or halved or whatever you want!

-I mention these options because how you freeze your strawberries NOW will matter later.
+I mention these options because your decision of how to freeze strawberries fresh NOW will matter later.
 For example…

-- If you’re making something that needs the berries in small pieces later, maybe a mixed berry pie, or to use as a topping for homemade yogurt, then you’ll want to slice the berries before you freeze them.
-Otherwise you’ll have big huge chunks of strawberries in your pie and yogurt.
+- If you’re making something that needs the berries in small pieces later, maybe a Mixed Berry Pie, or to use as a topping for Homemade Yogurt, then you’ll want to slice the berries before you freeze them.
+Otherwise, you’ll have big, huge chunks of strawberries in your desserts.

-- If you are going to freeze strawberries for smoothies later, or are making something where they might cook down or the size doesn’t matter so much, you might want to just halve them.
-Better yet – if you have a high powered blender (I use and LOVE my Blendtec), you don’t even have to halve them.
-You can freeze them whole!
+- If you are going to freeze strawberries for smoothies later or are making something where they might cook down or the size doesn’t matter so much, you might want to just halve them.
+Better yet – if you have a high-powered blender (I use and LOVE my Blendtec), you don’t even have to halve them.
+You can freeze strawberries whole!

 Step 1: Wash your strawberries.

-Strawberries are consistently on the Environmental Working Groups’ Dirty Dozen list, which means it tests high for pesticide residue.
+Strawberries are consistently on the Environmental Working Groups’ Dirty Dozen list, which means they test high for pesticide residue.
 Ideally, we SHOULD purchase organic strawberries to help lower the type of pesticide and the amount, but I know that’s not always in the budget.

 There are several ways you can wash produce naturally at home, so save your money on those expensive produce cleaners you can find at the store.

 This goes back to HOW you’re going to use the strawberries later.
-Decide whether you need to hull (or not), halve, slice or dice your strawberries and get that out of the way.
+Decide whether you need to hull (remove stems or not), halve, slice, or dice your strawberries, and get that out of the way.

 It’s perfectly fine if you want to have variety, too.
-You’ll be able to freeze them all together in the next step.
+You’ll be able to freeze them all together in the next steps.

 Step 3: Prepare the strawberries for the freezer.

-In order for your strawberries to NOT freeze together into one massive frozen clump of strawberry, we’re using a technique called flash freezing.
+In order for you to NOT have your strawberries freeze together into one massive frozen clump of strawberry covered in ice crystals, we’re using a technique called flash freezing.

-To do this, spread your strawberries on a sheet pan in a single layer (I have these sheet pans and LOVE them).
-It’s okay if they touch slightly, but you don’t want them to overlap.
+To do this, spread your strawberries on a baking sheet in a single layer (I have these sheet pans and LOVE them).
+It’s okay if they touch slightly, but you don’t want them to fully overlap.

-Freezing whole strawberries usually doesn’t require lining the sheet pan with anything, but the smaller the strawberry, the harder it will be to get off the cookie sheet later on.
+Freezing strawberries usually doesn’t require lining the sheet pan with anything, but the smaller the strawberry pieces, the harder they will be to get off the cookie sheet later.

 I recommend using either a silpat mat (I have this set) or parchment paper if you’re freezing strawberries that are the size of a quarter or smaller.
-This will allow you to remove the berries from the pan easily, without squishing them in the process.
+This will allow you to remove the frozen strawberries from the pan easily, without squishing them in the process.

 Step 4: Freezing strawberries.

-It’s worth noting that if you have a really full sheet pan, it might take up to 4 hours for the fruit to completely freeze through.
+It’s worth noting that berries freeze slower if you have a really full sheet pan.
+It might take up to 4 hours for the fruit to completely freeze through.
 If there’s not much fruit on your sheet pan, they may be solid enough after just one hour.

 Tip: Maximize your freezer space by using cooling racks!
 I have this set of cooling racks and I use them to stack the sheet pans on top of each other to save room in my freezer.
-This will let you freeze the berries vertically, saving you space for other things in the freezer!
+This will let you freeze strawberries vertically, saving space for other things in the freezer!

-Once the strawberries are frozen through (see step 4), you can remove them to a freezer-safe container.
+Once the strawberries are frozen through, you can remove them to a freezer container.

-I use gallon plastic bags, and re-use them over and over again until they don’t seal anymore.
-(Unless they held meat – those I don’t re-use.)
+I use gallon plastic freezer bags and reuse them over and over again until they don’t seal anymore.
+(Unless they held meat – those I don’t reuse.)
 They’re easy to use, inexpensive, and because they’re flexible, I can move the bag to wherever I have room in the freezer at the time.

 Frozen strawberries will last 6 months or more in the freezer.